CCPA Rulemaking - Cybersecurity Audits

 2. What harms, if any, are particular individuals or communities likely to experience from a business’s processing of personal information?
 What processing of personal information is likely to be harmful to these individuals or communities, and why?

-Identifying what processing of personal information is likely to be harmful to these individuals or communities,
+processing of personal information is likely to be harmful to these

 Comment 6, Pursuant to II.
 Risk Assessments; Question 3 (a):